Courtney, North Carolina: Education

-Most children in the community attend Courtney Elementary School, a kindergarten through sixth-grade public community school on Courtney-Huntsville Road.
+Most children in the community attend Courtney Elementary School, a kindergarten through fifth-grade public community school on Courtney-Huntsville Road.
 The school is an important focal point for the community.
 Courtney is one of five feeder schools for Forbush High School, which is located north of the community.

 Courtney, established in 1927, was the first standard high school in Yadkin County.
 It became an elementary-only school after school consolidation in 1967.
 The school was mostly rebuilt after a 1986 countywide bond referendum.